 I started this blog for two reasons: I (normally) love to write and I also wanted to help contribute a bit of money to our bank account.
 I didn’t know until after I began blogging that I would grow to enjoy helping my readers.

 Right now I feel like I’m letting everyone down.
 Myself, my family and my readers.
-When I think about that, I can usually find the inspiration to do something blog related, be it writing, scheduling stuff for social media, or interacting with my readers or fellow bloggers.
+When I think about that, I can usually find the inspiration to do something blog related, be it writing, scheduling stuff for social media, or interact with my readers or fellow bloggers.

 So there you have it.
 My best tips and tricks to help you avoid killing your blog while you struggle with writer’s block.